phenoxlab/phenox/docs/dev/env.md

 # Install  software on custom microSD

 Phenox2 has two CPUs(CPU0 and CPU1).
 CPU0 installs Linux(Ubuntu 13.04) and CPU1 operates flight controll system.
-Linux system is built on microSD, so users can customize their own system by rewriting contents of microSD.
+Linux system is built on a microSD, so users can customize their own system by rewriting contents of a microSD.
 Also, binary of CPU1 and FPGA is also available.
-So users can download required software to operate Phenox2, and prepare microSD card by yourself.
+So users can download required software to operate Phenox2, and prepare a microSD card by yourself.

 In this section, we explain how to build Phenox2 software on custom microSD card.

 Here we report the method using Ubuntu 14.04 as host-PC.

 1\.
-Prepare microSD (4.0Gbyte or upper)
+Prepare a microSD (4.0Gbyte or upper)
 2\.
 Open terminal.
 3\.
-Connect microSD to host-PC.
+Inject a microSD to host-PC.
 4\.
 Execute "dmesg" command.
-And you can check device name of micro SD as shown in Fig.1 or Fig.2.
+And you can check device name of a micro SD as shown in Fig.1 or Fig.2.
 ```bash
 hostpc$ dmesg
 ```